Russia, China urge North Korea to drop rocket launch plan

 The warnings come just weeks before South Korea's December 19 presidential election in which how to handle North Korea is a major campaign issue.
 The isolated North has for years tried to influence major events in the South by issuing propaganda or launching armed attacks.

-Countries trying to stop North Korea's arms program believe it is using rocket launches to perfect technology to build a missile arsenal capable of delivering a nuclear warhead to the United States.
+Countries trying to stop North Korea's arms programme believe it is using rocket launches to perfect technology to build a missile arsenal capable of delivering a nuclear warhead to the United States.

 North Korea is under U.N. sanctions that ban trading in missile or nuclear technology that have driven its already dire economy deeper in trouble by cutting off what was once a lucrative source of hard cash.